Jessiii929/ETL_Mini_Project/README.md

 and save it to your GitHub repository.

 Create the Contacts DataFrame
-1.
-Choose one of the following two options for extracting and transforming the data from the contacts.xlsx
+1. Choose one of the following two options for extracting and transforming the data from the contacts.xlsx
 Excel data:
 Option 1:
-Use Python dictionary methods.
-We used this method.
+Use Python dictionary methods.** We used this method.**

 2. If you chose Option 1, complete the following steps:
 Import the contacts.xlsx file into a DataFrame.